You like to remove the Offline Address Book (OAB) in Exchange. Is it possible to…

 Get Exchange send connector

-Log into Exchange admin center and navigate to mail flow > send connectors.
+Sign in to Exchange admin center and navigate to mail flow > send connectors.

-When you create a send connector, it will be available for the whole Exchange organization.
+Note: When you create a send connector, it will be available for the whole Exchange organization.
 That’s why you don’t see the select Exchange Server option.

 We have two send connectors on the Exchange Server: